Harry Smith (American journalist): Career

-On July 8, 2011, CBS News informed its employees that Smith would depart the network after twenty-five years.
+On July 8, 2011, CBS News notified its employees that Smith would depart the network after 25 years.
 NBC News subsequently announced that Smith would join that network and contribute to the prime-time newsmagazine program Rock Center with Brian Williams.

 Since the canceling of Rock Center with Brian Williams, Smith has continued to report regularly on various NBC News platforms and substitute anchor on NBC Nightly News.
 He contributes a weekly story on Sunday mornings on the weekend edition of NBC's Today in a segment called "Sundays with Harry".

-In the fall of 2015, Smith began regularly filling in as co-host on the weekend edition of NBC's Today alongside his former colleague from The Early Show, Erica Hill.
-Smith is part of a rotating group of co-hosts that have been filling the co-anchor chair since it was vacated by Lester Holt when he was named weekday anchor of NBC Nightly News.
+In the fall of 2015, Smith began regularly serving as co-host on the weekend edition of NBC's Today alongside his former colleague from The Early Show, Erica Hill.
+Smith was part of a rotating group of co-hosts that filled the co-anchor chair after it was vacated by Lester Holt when he was named weekday anchor of NBC Nightly News.

+Smith retired from NBC News in March 2024.
+In an on-air conversation with anchor Lester Holt following the broadcast of his final segment, Smith thanked viewers and NBC saying: "I have nothing but gratitude...
+Every time I would always come on this show, I was always welcomed so generously.
+I've had just this unbelievable array of phenomenal experiences since coming to NBC, and so I'm really full of nothing but gratitude.
+Every time I've come on, everyone would drop their phones, pay attention to the story and then respond."
+In retirement, Smith returned to his alma mater, Central College, to teach.

 Personal life

 Smith lives in New York City with his wife, sportscaster Andrea Joyce, and their two sons.

-He is a cyclist and regularly commutes on a folding bike to the NBC studios in New York City and he also rides a "racing" road bicycle.
+He is a cyclist and regularly commuted on a folding bike to work in New York City and he also rides a "racing" road bicycle.